This problem almost always affects women. It more common in women who are 30 to 50 years of age.

 Cricotracheal resection—The section of damaged windpipe is removed.
 The remaining airway is reconnected.

-There are no current guidelines to prevent ISGS because the cause is unknown.
+There are no current guidelines to prevent ISGS.
+The cause is not known.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.